INTRODUCTION

 - Ministry of Foreign Affairs website here

-The Ministry of Foreign Affairs (MIREX) assists Angolan communities abroad and supports the reintegration of Angolan nationals returning home (Ibid).
-In line with the new refugee law (Law 10/15), in 2018, the National Council for Refugees (CNR) was created, replacing the Committee for Recognition of the Right of Asylum (COREDA) (UNHCR, 2019).
-CNR is responsible for Refugee Status Determination (RSD) in Angola.
+In line with the new refugee law (Law 10/15), in 2018, the National Council for Refugees (CNR) was created, replacing the Committee on Recognition of the Right of Asylum (COREDA) (UNHCR, 2019).
+The CNR is responsible for Refugee Status Determination (RSD) in Angola.

 INTERNAL MIGRATION

-Common trends of internal migration in Angola are mostly rural-urban migration, which is driven by inadequate infrastructural development, unemployment, and inadequate provision of basic social services in rural areas.
-Poverty is a main concern in Angola, with 55.3% of Angolans experiencing multidimensional poverty (monetary poverty, education, and basic infrastructure services) (UNDP, 2023).
-The incidence of multidimensional poverty in rural areas (88% - that is, 9 in 10 people are multidimensionally poor) is far higher than the incidence in urban areas (35% - that is, 1 in 3 people are multidimensionally poor) (Ibid).
+Internal migration in Angola is mostly from rural to urban areas.
+This migration trend is mainly driven by inadequate infrastructural development, unemployment, and inadequate provision of basic social services in rural areas.
+Poverty is a main concern in Angola, with 55.3% of Angolans experiencing multidimensional poverty (monetary poverty, and lack of education and basic infrastructure services) (UNDP, 2023).
+The incidence of multidimensional poverty in rural areas (88% – that is, 9 in 10 people are multidimensionally poor) is far higher than the incidence in urban areas (35% – that is, 1 in 3 people is multidimensionally poor) (ibid).
 According to the World Bank (2023), youth unemployment in the country exceeds 50%.
 People are, therefore, leaving the rural areas for urban areas such as Luanda in search of opportunities (Tvedten, 2018).
+According to UN-Habitat (2023), the urban population rate in 2018 stood at 65.5%, while the urban growth rate between 2015 and 2020 stood at 4.32%.

-According to UN-Habitat (2023), the urban population rate in 2018 stood at 65.5%, while the urban growth rate between 2015-2020 stood at 4.32%.
-With the skewed infrastructural development projects that concentrate mostly in the urban areas, rural-urban migration precipitated by the search for economic and social opportunities will continue to take place in Angola at a very high rate.
+With the skewed infrastructural development projects concentrated mostly in the urban areas, rural-urban migration precipitated by the search for economic and social opportunities will continue to take place in Angola at a very high rate.

 INTERNALLY DISPLACED PERSONS, CONFLICT AND DISASTERS